Need help? Librarians are available to assist you in the Heiner Building.

 What is it?

-Visit this site for tips on building concepts of academic integrity into your curriculum, including pedagogical recommendations for facilitating student understanding of:
+Visit this site (developed by Turnitin, LLC.) for tips on building concepts of academic integrity into your curriculum, including pedagogical recommendations for facilitating student understanding of:

 Plagiarism is using the words or ideas of another person and presenting them as your own.
 This can be done unintentionally as well as purposefully and both violate our Student Code of Conduct (WAC 132U-125-020).